meilisearch/meilisearch-js-plugins/README.md

 `instantSearch` is the main component.
 It manages the widget and lets you add new ones.

 - ✅ IndexName: [`uid` of your index](https://docs.meilisearch.com/learn/core_concepts/indexes.html#indexes). _required_
-- ✅ SearchClient: Search client, in our case instantMeilisearch.
+- ✅ SearchClient: Search client, in our case instant-meilisearch.
 See [customization](#customization) for details on options. _required_
-- ❌ numberLocale: Does not work with both Algoliasearch and InstantMeilisearch.
+- ❌ numberLocale: Does not work with both Algoliasearch and instant-meilisearch.
 - ✅ searchFunction: Surcharge the search function provided by the search client.
 - ✅ initialUiState: Determine the search state on app start.
 - ✅ onStateChange: Change search state on change (see option above).